Multifactor Authentication for athenaOne Login

 - On the setup page, click Set Up below the Okta Verify App option.

 - Select the type of device – iOS or Android – on which you will install and use the Okta Verify app for additional authentication, then click Next.
-To set up a different factor instead, click Choose a different security option.
+To set up a different authentication method instead, click Choose a different security method.

 - Follow the onscreen instructions to open the Okta Verify app (you will need to download the app if you have not done so in the previous step) and scan the QR code with your mobile device’s camera.

-- If you can’t scan a QR code or your device does not have a camera, click Can’t scan? below the QR code to activate Okta Verify using a different setup option.
+- If you can’t scan a QR code or your device does not have a camera, click Can’t scan? below the QR code to finish Okta Verify setup another way.

 - To set up Okta Verify using the QR code, open the Okta Verify app on your mobile device, tap Add Account, choose Other as your account type, and then tap Yes, Ready to Scan to open your device’s camera to scan the QR code.
 When your device recognizes the QR code, it will automatically show the account as added in both the Okta Verify app and the device on which you are logging in to athenaOne.